Street Maps

 *Make Sure to Leave a Comment!
 Especially if something is missing or wrong.

-The smallest of the zones is Zone 6, which is officially the Edgewood, Kirkwood and East Atlanta neighborhoods.
-The full East Side, which is DeKalb County, expands from Moreland to Wesley Chapel Road, which can probably be considered as the largest section of Atlanta.
+The smallest of the zones is Zone 6, which is officially only the neighborhoods of Edgewood, Kirkwood and East Atlanta.
+The for the entire East Side, DeKalb County provides a representation of areas that expand from Moreland to Wesley Chapel Road, which can probably be considered as the largest section of Atlanta.

-While there are a number of hoods throughout Atlanta none played more of a role to the day to day life of the streets than the city’s former housing projects.
-From the West Side’s Bowen Homes, to the South Side’s Jonesboro South, to the East Side’s East Lake, the streets of Atlanta were centered around the once 30 plus housing projects, at least until they were all demolished.
+While there are a number of Atlanta hoods throughout the city, none have had an impact on the day to day lifestyles and activities of the city than the former housing projects.
+From the West Side’s Bowen Homes to the South Side’s Jonesboro South, and to the East Side’s East Lake, the streets of Atlanta were once almost exclusively centered around the once 30 plus housing projects, at least until they were all demolished.

 Atlanta Hoods Related Topics: